denysdovhan/vacuum-card/README.md

 - Roborock S4
 - Xiaomi Mi Robot Vacuum (STYJ02YM)
 - Roomba 675
+- Roomba 960 (brush and filter hours are not supported)
 - Dyson 360 Eye (brush and filter hours are not supported)
 - Neato D7
 - [_Your vacuum?_][edit-readme]